 States will be asked to identify one state champion from the David Ricardo Division and the Adam Smith Division to participate in the National Semi-Finals.
 How states determine their champion teams will largely be at their discretion, although champion teams must satisfy national eligibility requirements.
 State coordinators will need to submit individual teacher and student registration forms to CEE only for the state champions in each division that advance to the National Semi-Finals.
 Please contact your State Coordinator for more information

-The top four scoring teams in each division of the National Semi-Finals advance to the National Finals.
+The top eight scoring teams in each division of the National Semi-Finals advance to the National Finals.

 Questions About Registration